Fancy making money doing very little whilst staying in luxurious homes?

 - Small additional amounts are available if you care for a dog or cat while house sitting.
 Homesitters pays an extra 33p a day for dog care.

-- With some agencies, short-term house sitters can earn between £8 and £10 an hour.
+- With some private agencies, we’ve heard that short-term house sitters can earn between £8 and £10 an hour.

 If you work through an agency your costs will be minimal, including things like personal phone calls.
 The owners should provide everything necessary on a day-to-day basis, plus a float to cover anything you need as you go along (cat food etc).